 - flat plains, red cliffs, eroded formations and branched ravines, east of the Colorado River and north of the Abajo Mountains

-- the most visited section of the national monument; a wooded plateau over 6,500 feet in elevation, split by many branched canyons, of which the largest is Grand Gulch.
+- a wooded plateau over 6,500 feet in elevation, split by many branched canyons, of which the largest is Grand Gulch.
 The plateau and the ravines contain thousands of ancient sites.

 - deep, remote canyon system with generally difficult access, extending from the Colorado River to the slopes of the Abajo Mountains, at over 8,000 feet elevation.